kubo-azu/Click-qPCR/README.md

 -   **Tab-Based Analysis:** The user interface is organized into clear tabs for different analyses.

-    -   **Analysis Tab (ΔCq Method):**
+    -   **Analysis (t-test) Tab (ΔCq Method):**
+        -   Select one or **multiple reference genes**.
+The ΔCq is calculated using the mean Cq of the selected reference genes.
-        -   Select a reference gene and one or more target genes.
+        -   Select one or more target genes.
         -   Set up **multiple group comparisons** simultaneously using an intuitive interface.
-        -   Calculates relative expression (2<sup>-ΔCq</sup>).
+        -   Calculates relative expression ($2^{-\Delta Cq}$).
         -   Performs Welch's t-test for statistical significance for each specified pair.
         -   Visualizes all results in a comprehensive bar plot showing mean ± SD, with individual data points overlaid.

     -   **ΔΔCq Analysis Tab:**

-    -   Automatically uses the reference gene selected in the "Analysis" tab.
+        -   Automatically uses the reference gene(s) selected in the "Analysis" tab.
         -   Select a target gene, a base/control group, and one or more treatment groups.

--   Calculates fold-change (2<sup>-ΔΔCq</sup>) relative to the base group.
+        -   Calculates fold-change ($2^{-\Delta\Delta Cq}$) relative to the base group.

--   Performs Welch's t-test for statistical significance. \* Visualizes results in a dedicated bar plot.
+        -   Performs Welch's t-test for statistical significance.
+        -   Visualizes results in a dedicated bar plot.

+    -   **ANOVA Analysis for 3+ Groups:**
+        -   Designed for comparing three or more groups.
+        -   Performs a **one-way ANOVA** followed by **Dunnett's post-hoc test** to compare each treatment group against a single control group.
+        -   Results are visualized as Relative Expression ($2^{-\Delta Cq}$) on the **"ANOVA Analysis"** tab.
+        -   The same statistical results can be visualized as Fold Change ($2^{-\Delta\Delta Cq}$) on the **"ANOVA (ΔΔCq)"** tab.

 -   **Advanced Downloading & Plotting:**
     -   **Custom Plot Dimensions:** Interactively adjust the width, height, and resolution (DPI) for downloaded plots using sliders.
     -   **Fixed Aspect Ratio:** Optionally lock the plot's aspect ratio while resizing.
     -   **Two Download Modes:**
         1.  **Download Plot:** Saves an image using your custom dimension and DPI settings.
         2.  **Save Displayed Size:** Saves an image that is an exact replica of the plot shown on the screen.

 -   **Robust & Informative:**
     -   Handles cases with insufficient data or zero variance gracefully without crashing.
     -   Provides clear messages in the results table (e.g., "Zero variance") when statistics cannot be calculated.

 -   **Diagnostics Tab:**

-    -   This tab provides a self-testing function for the application.
-When you click the "Run Diagnostics" button, the app uses its built-in sample data to automatically test that three of its core functions are working correctly:
+    -   This tab provides a self-testing function.
+When you click the "Run Diagnostics" button, the app uses its built-in sample data to automatically test four of its core functions:

-        1. Sample Data Loading: Confirms that the data can be loaded without issues.
+        1. Sample Data Loading
-        2. ΔCq Analysis Validation: Verifies that the ΔCq calculation and t-test correctly detect an expected statistically significant difference.
+        2.  ΔCq Analysis (t-test) Validation
-        3. ΔΔCq Analysis Validation: Verifies that the ΔΔCq (Fold Change) calculation and t-test also correctly show an expected significant result.
+        3.  ΔΔCq Analysis (Fold Change) Validation
+        4.  **ANOVA and Dunnett's Test Validation**

-    -   If all tests show "Passed ✅", you can be confident that the app's basic calculation and statistical processing capabilities are functioning as intended.
-This is useful for verifying the app's integrity, especially when running the code in a local environment or after making modifications.
+    -   If all tests show "Passed ✅", you can be confident that the app's calculation and statistical capabilities are functioning as intended.

 ## Installation and Usage

 While the app is available online, you can also run it locally.